 Curious about Gaussian Splatting but unsure where to start?
 You’re not alone.
 This tutorial is here to guide you - whether you’re just curious or ready to create your own Gaussian Splatting models.
 I will show you how to get started quickly and easily, helping you explore different tools and methods to generate stunning 3D representations with minimal effort.

-You don’t need to be an expert to dive into Gaussian Splatting.
+You don’t need to be an expert to start with Gaussian Splatting.
 No overwhelming setups, no complex installations, and definitely no PhD required.
 This guide will walk you through everything—step by step, with practical tools that help you create stunning 3D models effortlessly.

 If you want a quick and free way to experiment, Scaniverse or Polycam Web are great starting points.
 For those needing higher-quality outputs with additional control, Luma AI or KIRI Engine are strong choices.
 If local processing is a must, then Postshot is the best solution—especially for users with an RTX GPU.